HAVE A DENTAL EMERGENCY?

 On this page

-• It removes the need for an implant for each missing tooth.
+• No need for a separate implant for each missing tooth

-• It offers stable support for the dentures.
+• Provides strong, stable support for replacement teeth

-• It lowers cost and shortens recovery time.
+• Helps reduce overall cost and shortens recovery time

-We offer three main types of implant dentures:
+We offer three main types of dental implant solutions, depending on your needs and the number of missing teeth:

-A metal bar connects implants in your upper or lower jaw.
-The overdenture fits onto the bar and is removable for cleaning.
-This option offers added stability and comfort.
+A metal bar is attached to multiple implants placed in the upper or lower jaw.
+The overdenture fits over the bar and can be removed for cleaning.
+This method provides excellent support, comfort, and retention.

 All on 6 Full Mouth Dental Implants

-• They lower cost and reduce recovery time compared to individual implants for each missing tooth.
+• More cost-effective and shorter recovery time compared to placing an individual implant for every missing tooth

-• They require only local anesthesia and small incisions.
+• Typically requires only local anesthesia and small incisions

-• They preserve your jawbone by stimulating and stabilizing it.
+• Preserves your jawbone by stimulating and stabilizing it

-• They slow or stop bone loss that occurs with missing tooth roots.
+• Slows or stops bone loss that naturally occurs when tooth roots are missing

-Overall, denture implants help you regain a natural, healthy smile and improve your quality of life.
+With dental implants, you can regain a natural-looking, healthy smile—and improve your overall quality of life.

-At Dental Made Easy, we begin by taking precise impressions of your jawbone and dental ridge.
-We use advanced tray systems to capture the exact shape of your mouth.
-These impressions help us design a custom overdenture that fits perfectly.
+At Dental Made Easy, we start by taking precise impressions of your jawbone and dental ridge.
+Using advanced tray systems, we capture the exact shape of your mouth to help us design a custom restoration that fits perfectly.

-Next, we place the dental implants in your jawbone.
-This step takes two to four hours, depending on how many implants you need.
-The implants bond firmly with your bone to create a strong base.
+Next, the dental implants are placed into your jawbone.
+This step typically takes two to four hours, depending on how many implants are needed.
+The implants gradually bond with your bone, forming a strong and stable foundation.

 See what others are saying...